Lestat: Don't be afraid. I'm going to give you the choice I never had.

 Louis: We love it.
 I only wanted to prepare you.

 Louis: She is dying.
-It happened to you too, but you were to young to remember.
+It happened to you, too, but you were too young to remember.

 Louis: The statue seemed to move, but didn't.
 The world had changed, yet stayed the same.
 I was a newborn vampire weeping at the beauty of the night.

 Louis: So it was, when I'd given up the search for vampires, that a vampire found me.

 Armand: I know nothing of God, or the Devil.
 I have never seen a vision nor learned a secret that will damn or save my soul.
 And as far as I know, after four hundred years, I am the oldest living vampire in the world.

 Lestat: Claudia...
 Claudia.
 Claudia!
 What have you done?

 Claudia: I wanted her.
 I wanted to be her!